ayushsharma82/EasyUI/README.md

 # EasyUI

-## [DEPRICIATED] This library is depriciated and is no longer maintained.
+## [DEPRECIATED] This library is depriciated and is no longer maintained.
 Please See <a href="https://github.com/ayushsharma82/ESP-DASH">ESP-DASH</a> as a alternative with enhanced performance and more capabilities.

 <br>